radius-project/design-notes/architecture/2023-06-arch-vnext.md

 Moreover, `Radius Core` exposes an HTTP endpoint through the ARM Request Handler to process ARM/UCP requests from UCP.
-This handler validates the request schema using the swagger file, pre-processes the request (handling etag and pagination) before forwarding it to User RP.
+This handler validates the request schema using the swagger file, pre-processes the request (handling etag and pagination) before forwarding it to Resource Controller.

 Sidecar design and *new Radius RP programming model* enables to implement User RP in any programming language.
-In terms of extensibility, we can introduce additional features to the sidecar without impacting the User RP.
+In terms of extensibility, we can introduce additional features to the sidecar without impacting the Resource Controller.

 ## Alternatives considered